-Our platform or chart time is set to GMT+3.
+Our platform or chart time is set to GMT+3 during DST.
 It cannot be changed on your MT4.

 MT4 chart displays the BID price.
 However, in order to close a short position, ASK price is used.
 Since ASK = BID+SPREAD, it is insufficient to trigger a take profit order when only the BID price has reached profit taking level.

-We have over 60 products including Forex, Precious Metals and CFDs on our platform and we will be expanding the list from time to time.
+We have over 60 products including Forex, Precious Metals, CFDs and Cryptocurrency on our platform and we will be expanding the list from time to time.

 No, we do not.